My name is Brittany and I’m 25 years old. My sobriety date is August 10th, 2014.

-I took my first drink in the 8th grade.
+I took my first drink in the eighth grade.
 I can’t remember if I was 12 or 13.
-But I remember that it I split a bottle of vodka between myself and two other friends.
+But I remember that I split a bottle of vodka between myself and two other friends.
 Then, I got it.
 I liked the feeling alcohol gave me.
-It made me funny, it made me cool, and it made me beautiful.
+It made me funny.
+It made me cool and it made me beautiful.
 I loved it instantly.
 I got to school the next day and confided in a girl as to what I had done the day before and she told the school.
 I was called into the counselor’s office and I lied to them about the drinking.
 I said that she was a liar, and they believed me.

 2012 to 2013 were my hardest drinking days.
 My son would leave Friday night and spend the weekend with his grandparents.
 I took this as the time to drink until I threw up or blacked out.
 And I blacked out every single time I drank.
 When I was blacked out, I would fight friends, throw up on myself, and pee myself as well.
 I would be fine, drinking with my friends, then blackness.
 Then the next day started and I would pick up where I left off.